Our Commitment to Anti-Racism

 Ballet BC’s outreach and engagement work aims to increase access to exceptional contemporary dance, empower embodied creativity in individuals and groups of all ages and abilities, support wellness through movement and self-expression, and cultivate a creative and dynamic dialogue between the company’s artistic work and the communities we engage with.

 In an ongoing effort to reduce barriers to accessing the arts and make the theatre experience a safe and welcoming one, Ballet BC is committed to several audience-focused initiatives and partnerships.
-The company’s Arts for All Seating, generously supported by Simons, enables us to offer $19 seats in the QET balcony at Friday and Saturday performances throughout the season.
-Our Community Comps program identifies and engages local organizations doing great work with underrepresented communities in the Vancouver area, inviting them to share a performance experience with us—on us.
-We are proud to partner with Canoo, an Institute for Canadian Citizenship program which offers Canadian newcomers the opportunity to access the best cultural experience the country has to offer at low or no cost.
+The company’s Arts for All Seating, generously supported by Simons, enables us to offer $19 seats in the QET balcony at performances throughout the season.
+Our Community Comps program identifies and engages local organizations doing great work with equity-seeking communities in the Vancouver area, inviting them to share a performance experience with us—on us.

 “Ballet BC continues to innovate while combining an awareness of current social injustices and realities.”